 This is a short read to summarize the Meta Strategy in simple terms.
-It is a tactical allocation strategy for individual investors who are interested in a sophisticated, low maintenance tool to build active portfolios.
-It is called „meta“, because it is a portfolio allocation method, that can be used for many different types of investment strategies – I describe one possible implementation, using broad asset class ETF, in this article.
+It is an investment strategy that systematically invests in stocks, bonds and commodities to avoid big losing periods, while beating the market over time (a tactical asset allocation strategy).
+It is made for individual investors who don’t want to spend a lot of time on it, but nonetheless look for a sophisticated, active tool to manage their portfolio, because they don’t want to sit through 30%, 40% or 50% losses in bad bear markets.
+I have called it „meta“, because it is a portfolio allocation method, that can be used for many different types of sub-strategies – I describe a super-simple implementation, using just a few broad asset class ETFs, in this article.

 The ETF strategy aims to earn the same returns as the stock market, but with only half the maximum losses from the peaks over the long term, by rotating between five different Exchange Traded Funds (ETF), representing the major asset classes, and cash.
 A more aggressive version, for investors who can stomach the risk of drawdowns as high as we have seen in the stock market in the past, aims for returns that are about 50% higher than the stock market´s over the long term.
 Should our model portfolios manage to achieve this (see backtests below for their historical performance), they will beat the vast majority of all active funds and wealth managers.